Oak Harbor High School (Washington): Academics

 Oak Harbor High School offers Advanced Placement courses in Art, Computer Science, Physics, Calculus, Statistics, World History, US History, Government, Biology, Environmental Science Spanish, Literature and Composition, Language and Composition, and Chemistry.

 Foreign languages available are French and Spanish.
 For those students whose first language is not English, ESL classes are offered.

 Cable channel

 Available to most Comcast Cable subscribers on Whidbey Island, Wildcat TV (Channel 21) is Oak Harbor High School's student-run Public-access television cable TV channel.
 Operational since 2005, it features programs ranging in topic from the Island County Fair to Drama Club theatrical performances.
-Students in Chris Douthitt's Video Productions and Broadcast Communications classes create content for the channel.
+Students in Ryan Nowicki’s Wildcat Media class create content for the channel and the school’s YouTube channel.

 Sports

 OHHS is a member of the Western Interscholastic Conference and plays within the 3A division.

 Wildcat Memorial Stadium

 A new stadium to replace the aged Memorial Stadium was constructed in 2007 on the west end of the OHHS campus.
 The new stadium, dubbed "Wildcat Memorial Stadium," had its grand opening on September 7, 2007, eight months after construction began in January.
 The Wildcat Memorial Stadium was built by Ebenal General Contractors of Bellingham.
 The facility has a covered main grandstand with 2,500 home seats and a smaller covered grandstand with 500 visitor seats.
 The playing field is a FieldTurf surface and is encircled by a track and field oval.
 The stadium includes locker rooms, bathrooms, a concession area, and storage space.

 The entrance to the stadium has a memorial to veterans of the five branches of the military.
 The main spire is a pentangle with the seals of the Navy, Army, Air Force, Marines, and Coast Guard mounted on the five sides.
 At the top, as a tribute to the active Navy personnel stationed at NAS Whidbey, there is a ship's bell.
 The bell is rung on special occasions and after every Wildcat touchdown.
 The memorial was designed by Carlos Sierra of Sierra-Martin Architects.